Royal Zoological Society of South Australia

-The Royal Zoological Society of South Australia (commonly known as "Zoos SA") is a non-profit organization dedicated to the conservation of wildlife and their habitats, education, and research.
+The Royal Zoological Society of South Australia (commonly known as "Zoos SA") is a non-profit organisation dedicated to the conservation of wildlife and their habitats, education, and research.
 The society is located in Adelaide, South Australia, and it operates two zoos in South Australia: Adelaide Zoo and Monarto Safari Park.

 History

-The society was founded, initially under the name of "the Acclimatization Society of South Australia", on 9 August 1878 by a group of prominent Adelaide citizens led by Augustus Short, the first Anglican Bishop of Adelaide.
+The society was founded, initially under the name of "the Acclimatisation Society of South Australia", on 9 August 1878 by a group of prominent Adelaide citizens led by Augustus Short, the first Anglican Bishop of Adelaide.
 He believed that a society dedicated to the study and conservation of animals was needed to ensure their survival.
 The society was established with the aim of creating a zoo and botanical garden in Adelaide, which would be used for scientific research, recreation, and education.
 The name was changed to "SA Zoological and Acclimatisation Society" in 1882.
 The society was granted royal patronage by King George VI in 1937, in celebration of the society's Diamond Jubilee, and the name was changed again to "The Royal Zoological Society of South Australia".

 The Adelaide Zoo was opened on 23 May 1883 with 37 mammals, 1 reptile, and 36 bird species.
 Since then, the society has been responsible for the care of the animals at the zoo, as well as the development of the zoo's facilities and exhibits.
 According to ABC News, "the zoo has undergone significant expansion and renovation since its opening, and now covers an area of 8 ha.
 The zoo is home to over 2,500 animals representing more than 250 species."

 In 1966, the society appointed an Education Officer, who started lessons and offered facilities to the Education Department.
 The Education Building was set up on site in 1978.
 The Education Service later moved into the Westpac Envirodome, where by 2009 it employed five full-time staff and services about 55,000 students each year.

-In 1983, the society opened Monarto Zoo (now called Monarto Safari Park), located approximately 70 kilometers east of Adelaide.
+In 1983, the society opened Monarto Zoo (now called Monarto Safari Park), located approximately 70 kilometres east of Adelaide.
 Monarto Zoo covers an area of over 1,500 hectares and is home to over 500 animals from more than 50 species.
 The zoo is operated by the RZSSA and is dedicated to the conservation of Australian and exotic wildlife.